rstacruz/livemarkup/Readme.md

 #### Actions

-Actions describe what will be done when a directive is rendered.
-It usually takes the *value* of the directive (as described by the *modifiers*) and performs something with it.
+Actions describe what will be done when a directive is ran.
+It usually takes the *value* of the expression and performs something with it.
 Here are some common actions:

 ~~~ html
 <div @text='...'>